OPIM5512-him23002/A02-him23002-prb23017/README.md

 - Clone the repository using GitHub Desktop
 - Install required packages in the repository directory:
-- - Run the code:
+-  Run the code : python src/code.py

 ## Outputs